 It is important to remember that not all nuts are good nuts.
 Nuts that have been salted and roasted can very easily start piling up the calories.
 And as with chips, they can be a little bit addictive once you get started.

-Healthy Option: Raw almonds, walnuts and pecan nuts are much healthier, but are still quite high in calories so keep track of what you eat!
+Rather Eat: Raw almonds, walnuts and pecan nuts are much healthier, but are still quite high in calories so keep track of what you eat.

 Coffee itself is very low in calories.
-The issue comes in when we start adding sugar, full cream milk, cream, and even whipped cream to our morning java!
-In the end you can be sitting with a mug containing about 400 calories, and won’t even make you feel full!
+The problem comes in when we start adding sugar, full cream milk, cream, and even whipped cream to our morning java.
+In the end you can be sitting with a mug containing about 400 calories.
+And won’t even make you feel full.

 Cravings usually set in between meals as you are starting to become hungry again.
 Eating small, healthy snacks in between meals can help lessen the cravings.
 Make sure that your snack is no more than about 200 calories.

 Good options are fresh fruit, a hard-boiled egg, or fresh veggies like sugar snap peas.

 It is common knowledge that you should get enough exercise along with a healthy diet if you want to stay in shape.
 But what most people don’t know is that a short 10-15 minute walk when you get a craving can help make it go away.
 Just make sure not to walk past the vending machine.

 Although many people are skeptical about low-carb diets and refer to it as a “fad”, studies have actually shown that people who have been on them for 1 – 2 years have far less cravings than they ever had.
 This includes cravings for sweets and carbs, as well as fatty foods.